BDO backs First Gen deal, Piki Lopez leadership

 In a Friday disclosure to the stock exchange, First Gen said the bank issued P9.9 billion and P14.85 billion in SBLCs to support its acquisition of a 33-percent stake in a major local hydropower player, which has recently come under scrutiny amid the ongoing Lopez family feud.

-However, First Gen noted that the bank’s support comes with conditions tied to leadership continuity within the First Philippine Holdings Corporation (FPH) group—particularly the continued involvement of First Gen chairman and CEO Federico R. Lopez.
+First Gen noted that the bank’s support comes with conditions tied to leadership continuity within the First Philippine Holdings Corporation (FPH) group — particularly the continued involvement of First Gen chairman and CEO Federico R. Lopez.

-“BDO’s issuance of the SBLCs in support of First Gen’s acquisition of a 33% stake in the pumped storage hydro projects, coupled with contractual arrangements on the change in management control, demonstrates the bank’s recognition that the continued active involvement of FRL in the FPH group is necessary, vital, and indispensable,” the statement read.
+“BDO’s issuance of the SBLCs in support of First Gen’s acquisition of a 33 percent stake in the pumped storage hydro projects, coupled with contractual arrangements on the change in management control, demonstrates the bank’s recognition that the continued active involvement of FRL (Federico R. Lopez) in the FPH group is necessary, vital and indispensable,” the statement read.

 “Such a structure not only ensures that the FPH group maintains a unified strategic direction under FRL, but also underscores the link between the group’s financial footing and its leadership,” it added.